bufbuild/protobuf-es/MANUAL.md

 fromBinary(UserSchema, bytes); // User
 ```

-> **TODO** explain schema, for example `UserSchema.field.firstName`, etc.
+Schemas are a powerful feature.
+You can take a deeper dive in the section about [reflection](#reflection).

 ### Scalar fields

 A Protobuf message has an arbitrary number of fields, and fields have one of several available types.
 Scalar field types
 are primitive types, such as a simple string:

 ```protobuf